Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 bushels of potatoes last season.

-Levi L. Landis 46 years old, of New Berlinville#
+Levi L. Landis, 46 years old, of New Berlinville

-Berks county, has been declared a lunatic.
+Berks county, has beea declared a lunatic.

-He imagined that a line of electric wires . .
+He imagined that a line of electric

-had beenjerected through his head.
+hal beeujerected through his head.

-—Five cent barbers of Reading have written:
+—Rive cent barbers of Reading have written

 to the Labor Council of that city to say that they